adiseshan1505/adiseshan1505/README.md

 # Hi there, I'm Adiseshan! 👋

-An aspiring AI-ML engineer with a strong interest in full stack development (web and mobile).
+An aspiring AI-ML engineer with a strong interest in full stack development and mobile app development.

 > “Crafting digital solutions by writing logical and robust code for smooth deployment in your servers.”